Reltroner/reltroner-studio/content/factions/fractal-civilizations.md

 ---

-## 🟥 Henchoeway — *The Eternal Antagonist*
+## 🟥 Henchoway — *The Eternal Antagonist*
 - **Alignment:** Antagonist / Manifested Nytherion Abyss
 - **Ideology:** Manipulation, stagnation, illusory freedom
 - **Cultural Power:** Covert propaganda, sensory overload, parasitic comfort
 - **Philosophical Role:** The abyss that never dies because it disguises itself as “rest”
 - **Symbolic Essence:** The invisible prison of inaction and self-deception

-### 🤿 Henchoeway Deep Lore
+### 🤿 Henchoway Deep Lore
 **“To dive is to forget.
 To forget is to belong.”**
-Henchoeway is a deep-sea cult organization rooted in the darkest depths of Nytherion Abyss, disguised as a movement for comfort, stillness, and stability.
+Henchoway is a deep-sea cult organization rooted in the darkest depths of Nytherion Abyss, disguised as a movement for comfort, stillness, and stability.
 Founded by **Vitor Baythorne** (alias *Van Den Scuba*), the group is now led by **Kamila Alena**, spreading its influence across Asthortera through illusions of peace and false liberation.

 ### 🧠 Keywords
 Blue Pill Extreme · Comfort Trap · Mental Rot · Eternal Void in Disguise